WHAT I AM CURRENTLY STUDYING

 Faith that forms identity, protects dignity, and cultivates depth — with attention to prayer, discipleship, embodiment, and how communal practices land differently in the bodies and lives of Black women and girls.

-Select writing & scholarship
+Select writing & scholarship:

 WHAT I AM READING